IllusionMods/IllusionLaunchers/README.md

 ### Supported Languages
 Languages can be switched at any time in the launcher.
 The following languages are supported:

-English, Chinese, Korean, Spanish, Brazilian, French, German and Norwegian (Bokmål)
+English, Chinese, Korean, Spanish, Brazilian, French, German, Norwegian (Bokmål) and Russian